Isolate Objects on a Design with Custom PCB Queries

 To begin the selection process you must first choose which objects to select and which to omit.
 Identifying the objects to select allows for formulation a plan that later gives you an idea on how to generate custom queries.
 An example of this is how to select vias of a certain copper size and hole size and how to globally edit these vias to a new dimension.

 An example of selection appears in the image below.
 RF must be shielded and neither radiate or receive RF noise.
 In the left illustration, nothing has been selected.
 The parameters have been set to find RF tracks, and the result is the red set of RF tracks.

 The ABCs of PCB Queries

-Not everyone has a strong background in coding or creating custom PCB queries, which is one of the most common concerns about changing pcb design tools.
+Not everyone has a strong background in coding or creating custom PCB queries, which is one of the most concerns about changing pcb design tools.
 The user-friendliness of the design tool is a significant feature.
 User friendliness should not limit a user’s background in programming but to allow them to perform the same capability and flexibility a programmer could do.

-Having an interface that can virtually translate the English language into a computer language is every designer’s dream.
+Having an interface that can virtually translate the English language into a computer language is every ’s dream.
 This will eliminate time consumed in searching the API code to call out certain functions, instead giving you easy access to the source code to generate the correct result.

 Leverage Global Editing to Maintain Consistency in Your Designs